heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > higher-order signature functor, and hefty algebras, which elaborate hefty
 > trees into effect trees built using a first-order signature functor.

 Good summary.
-We would add that another difference from scoped effects is that some higher-order operations are not scoped operations, such as operations for effectful lambdas (see, e.g., the discussion in 2.6.4).
+We would add that another difference from scoped effects is that some higher-order operations are not scoped operations, such as operations for constructing effectful lambdas (see, e.g., the discussion in 2.6.4).

 > Based on the development of hefty trees and algebras, the paper also provides
 > an infrastructure for equational reasoning about computations with